Course Outline

 Details of early feedback on progress

-Tutorial assessment; Students will be given feedback during class on their participation during the laboratory sessions during the first 4 weeks of semester to gain experience in interpreting plant anatomy in relation to structure and function necessary for plant identification and classification they will complete tasks during class that test their developing skills
+Tutorial assessment; Students will be given feedback during class on their participation during the laboratory sessions during the first 4 weeks of trimester to gain experience in interpreting plant anatomy in relation to structure and function necessary for plant identification and classification they will complete tasks during class that test their developing skills

 Assessment tasks